Skip to content

 17. Logging

-Logging is file-backed and supports:
+Logging is file-backed and supports levels:

 • ERROR